Code-Institute-Submissions/TobinStonelake-ms2/temporary_ReadMe.md

 ### Known Issues

 * There are some final little aesthetic issues that I would like to fix:
-    * On some devices elements also become slightly unaligned, such as the URM on the top right of the navigation bar.
-    * When smaller devices are used in landscape mode, the footer on the contact page seems to be much larger than on other devices.
-    * When smaller devices are used in landscape mode, some of the images can also become shrunk.
+    * The footer copyright text can become a tad too small when viewed on certain devices.
+    * Text can appear quite large on smaller devices.
-    * On some devices, the Contact Page footer is very large.
+    * On some devices, the Contact Page footer image is very large.

 * At present, the Products page, which is not known whether it will be included or not, seems to double up when adding to the basket at the bottom.
 This will require some tweaking